dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_one.rst

 .. code-block:: sh

-   dagit -f step_one.py -r define_pipeline
+   dagit -f step_one.py -n define_pipeline

 And send your web browser to http://localhost:3000/ and you can view your pipeline.